DGKSK8LIFE/AwtySM/README.md

 # AwtySM (Awty Social Media)
 I created AwtySM because I saw how my peers often connected digitally.
 There was one problem though: a lack of unity.
 Each clique communicated separately on different platforms.
 AwtySM is my attempt at providing a universal social platform for students at my school.
 This branch allows users to create their own accounts.
 # Server Architecture
+This is a visual representation of how the application's architecture currently works:
 ![Architecture](https://github.com/DGKSK8LIFE/AwtySM/blob/disqus_integration/architecture.png?raw=true)